jvverde/MarpaX-xPathLike/README.md

 ## Supported operators

-The xpath supported operators are the following:
+The xPath supported operators are the following:

     +, -, *, div, %, =, !=, (), "", '', +, -, ., .., /, //, ::, <, <=, >, >=, [], and, or
       and